A low-Mach phase field-lattice Boltzmann-finite difference model for reactive gas flows propagating through complex shaped particle assemblies: Benchmark tests and validation

-Finally, Fig.~\ref{fig:SI-vs-DI-2-D-flame} provides a quantitative comparison between the diffuse and sharp interface simulations of the 2-D flame by showing the temperature and velocity magnitude averaged over the cross section versus the longitudinal coordinate, $y$ (distance from the inlet) for $\Austar=145$ and $\ATstar=70$.
-These results show again a very good agreement between the two approaches, thus underlying the reliability of the proposed diffuse interface methodology.
+To provide a further benchmark, we make use of the fact that results obtained within the proposed diffuse interface approach must be identical to sharp-interface solutions.
+Along this line, we have performed simulations of a 2D flame in a setup similar to the one shown in the upper row of Fig.~\ref{fig:2D-flame-isowalls-all} both within the present DI-approach and using the SI-version of our numerical tool (for details of the SI-method, see page~\pageref{page:SI-simulation-method}).
+Results obtained from these simulations are displayed in Figs.~\ref{fig:T-V-Flame-2D-DI}a and~\ref{fig:T-V-Flame-2D-DI}b for temperature and velocity fields across the entire channel.
+Further, Fig.~\ref{fig:SI-vs-DI-2-D-flame} provides a quantitative comparison between these diffuse and sharp interface simulations by showing the temperature and velocity magnitude over the cross section versus the longitudinal coordinate, $y$ (distance from the inlet).
+These comparisons show a good agreement between the DI- and SI-simulations and hence underline the reliability of the proposed diffuse interface methodology.